-The Bay Treasure Chest Association is offering $500 Honoraria to Organizations and Groups who can provide 4 volunteers to assist with one weekly count.
-Read our guidelines to see if you think your organization qualifies and then complete an application form and forward to email@example.com.
+The Bay Treasure Chest Association offers a $500 honorarium to not-for-profit organizations and groups that offer a service to the community at large, and can provide four volunteers to assist with one weekly count.
+Read our guidelines to see if you think your organization qualifies; then complete an application form and forward to email@example.com.

 Bay Treasure Chest Association will not consider funding:

 Back: Pauline Rockwood, Nancy Webber and Bernadette Fegan (Michael Fegan is not shown) counting for Big Brothers.
 Front: Carmen Bartlett and Rowena Pickford are volunteers for the Bay Youth Hub, one of the BTCA’s seven partners.

 Honorarium funds will support the Big Bunch program in the St. Margaret’s Bay area.
 Big Bunch, a school-based program, matches elementary school age students throughout the Bay area with high school students at Sir John A., under the guidance of adult mentors.
 Young students (“Littles”) gain valuable social interaction with friends, and the high school students (“Bigs”) learn leadership skills, experience working with kids, and the benefits of being a volunteer.
 As well many times teens volunteer with a friend, so there’s a social aspect for them as well.

 “There is a cost associated with running high quality mentoring programs, as we fully screen and train each one of our volunteers by educated staff members to provide safe, effective and supported mentoring experiences,” says Nancy Webber of BBBS.
 “The Big Bunch program is overseen by several screened Mentors for each event, and there are also costs for each event such as program supplies (food, craft supplies, activity supplies, games, prizes, etc.).
 With the support of funding such as the Bay Treasure Chest Count Honorarium, we are able to match more children in the program and provide them with an enriched experience.”